FAQs (FREQUENTLY ASKED QUESTIONS)

 UpRiver Village offers a limited number of subsidized memberships to members whose income is at or below 250% of the current poverty level.
 Membership discounts of 50% and 80% are available.

-Why will I be asked to pay for services if UpRiver Village is a non-profit organization and all services are provided by volunteers?
+Why am I be asked to pay for services if UpRiver Village is a non-profit organization and all services are provided by volunteers?

 There are costs to running any organization.
 Specifically, UpRiver Village must pay for liability insurance, printing and postage, website hosting, IT services, etc.